-National Merit-Students who are selected as National Merit Finalists may receive a Westmont Merit Scholarship if they notify National Merit that Westmont College is their first-choice school by the National Merit Corporation's deadline.
+National Merit-Students who are selected as National Merit Finalists may receive additional scholarship consideration if they notify the National Merit Scholarship Corporation (NMSC)that Westmont College is their first-choice school by the NSMC's deadline.

-Finalists will not be eligible to receive these college-sponsored National Merit scholarships if: (1) they change their college choice from Westmont to another school; or (2) they have been chosen to receive another type of National Merit Scholarship award such as the National Merit \$2500 Scholarship, or a Corporate-sponsored Merit Scholarship.
+Finalists will not be eligible to receive these college-sponsored scholarships if: (1) they change their college choice from Westmont to another school; or (2) they have been chosen to receive another type of National Merit Scholarship award such as the National Merit \$2500 Scholarship, or a Corporate-sponsored National Merit Scholarship.